Stable localized orthogonal decomposition in Raviart-Thomas spaces: Numerical Experiments

 For the second experiment, we consider the problem \eqref{elliptic-equation-strong-form} on the rectangle $\Omega := (0,\frac{6}{5})\times (0,\frac{11}{5})$ in dimension $d=2$.
 We use the 85th permeability layer from Model 2 of the SPE10 benchmark data set \cite{christie2001tenth} of the Society of Petroleum Engineers (SPE) as a highly heterogeneous realistic test coefficient $\tilde{\kappa}:\Omega\rightarrow\mathbb{R}$.
 The permeability coefficient $\mathbf{A} := \tilde{\kappa}\mathbf{I}_2$ is provided on a uniform $60 \times 220$ rectangular grid and is visualized in Figure~\ref{permeability-field-kx}.

 The fine mesh is generated by subdividing each rectangle of the uniform $60 \times 220$ quadrilateral mesh, which is aligned with the permeability data, into two triangles.
 Similarly, the coarse mesh is constructed by dividing each rectangle of a uniform $6 \times 22$ quadrilateral mesh into two triangles.
 The resulting fine and coarse meshes are conforming, with each coarse element further partitioned into $10 \times 10$ fine elements.
-The quasi-singular source term $f$ is set to $1$ in the lower-left element and $–1$ in the upper-right element of the $60 \times 220$ quadrilateral mesh, representing a discretized Dirac delta function to model production wells in hydrological simulations.
+The quasi-singular source term $f$ is set to $100$ in the lower-left element and $-100$ in the upper-right element of the $60 \times 220$ quadrilateral mesh, representing a discretized Dirac delta function to model production wells in hydrological simulations.
 Note that a delta function source formally belongs to $W^{-s, 2}(\Omega)$ for $s>\frac{d}{2}$ rather than $L^{2}(\Omega)$, which is the setting of this work.
-Following \cite{Mal11}, and as in \cite{hellman2016multiscale}, we compute localized source corrections on $\ell$-coarse-layer patches with $\ell=m+1$, where $m$ is the number of coarse layers used in the multiscale correction.
+Although the discrete load $f_h$ used in this experiment is piecewise constant on the fine grid and therefore belongs to the discrete $L^{2}$-space, it represents a discretization of a Dirac-type well source and its effective support is far below the resolution of the coarse mesh.
+From the coarse-scale perspective, the load is thus highly localized (quasi-singular), and the assumptions underlying the standard LOD construction for $L^{2}$-right-hand sides do not apply (in fact, the error contribution $\| f_h -\operatorname{P}_H f_h\|_{\Ltwo}$ becomes large in this case).
+Following \cite{Mal11}, and as in \cite{hellman2016multiscale}, we therefore employ localized source correctors to incorporate the fine-scale influence of the unresolved load into the multiscale space.
+These localized source corrections are computed on $\ell$-coarse-layer patches with $\ell=m+1$, where $m$ is the number of coarse layers used in the multiscale correction.
 See \cite{hellman2016multiscale} for further details on source correction procedures.
 The flux solutions are plotted in Figure \ref{fig-spe-10}.
 A reference solution $\mathbf{u}_h^{\mathrm{ref}}$ was computed on the fine mesh.
 The relative errors $\operatorname{error}_{m}(\mathbf{u})$ for $m=2,3,4$ are equal to 2.42e-2, 1.07e-2, and 1.29e-3, respectively.
 The corresponding numerical solutions are shown in Figures~\labelcref{spe10-m2-l3,spe10-m3-l4,spe10-m4-l5} and show that LOD approximations capture the correct fine-scale behavior with very high accuracy.